jlongster/onGameStart-2013/static/slides.md

 **Could it be that javascript is an "assembly language" for the web?**
 </div>

-# Javascript as a Language
+# JavaScript as a Language

 * I love javascript!
 * Modern tracing JIT javascript engines make javascript really fast